Main Vespucci Screen#

 - Clear GPX track - clear the current GPX track

 Select either the transfer icon or the "Transfer" menu item.
 This will display seven or eight options:

-- Add current view to download - download the area visible on the screen and merge it with existing data (requires network connectivity)
+- Clear and download current view - clear any data in memory and then download the area visible on the screen (requires network connectivity)

 - Close current changeset - manually close the current changeset (only available if a changeset is open)

 - Location based auto download - download an area around the current location automatically (requires network connectivity) (requires GPS)

 - Pan and zoom auto download - download the area shown in the current screen automatically (requires network connectivity)

 - Update data - re-download data for all areas and update what is in memory (requires network connectivity)